Hope for Connection

 To be able to tend to their connection needs of all kinds, parents need support from outside the nuclear family.

-Because the majority of us don’t live in tribes, we need to create a new reality.
-The MPAS epidemic is at a point where we’re not likely going to fix it.
-We can’t go backward and do it differently—we need to move forward, living into something that represents a shift in our fundamental ways of life, especially for families who are just having their first baby.
+In this culture, we don’t live in tribes, so we need to create a replacement.
+We can’t go back to that day—we need to move forward, living into something that represents a shift in our fundamental ways of life, especially for families who are having their first baby.

 So we inquire, “What’s missing that could generate more connection within the family, especially between parents, and then more connection with a greater community?”

-As helping professionals who are supporting parents during this critical time, you can help parents understand what is happening, and often avoid upcoming pitfalls—or point them toward opportunities and solutions that heal.
+Helping professionals supporting parents during this critical time can help them understand what is happening, often avoid pitfalls, and point them toward healing opportunities and solutions.

 Let’s explore a different kind of family living.
-Let’s look beyond the nuclear family structure, where the couple is trying to figure it all out on their own.
-And let’s work together to help parents find their way to thriving.
+Let’s look beyond the nuclear family structure, in which a couple, or single parent, is trying to figure it all out on their own.
+Let’s work together to help parents find their way to thriving.

 The Many Layers of Thriving

 A thriving, growing family has layers.
 It makes a big difference when a child is wanted, and a couple is prepared.
-The family starts with a full cup.
+The family needs to start with a full cup, but many do not, so there’s extra work to be done.

 Once the baby comes, the parents go through phases of growth—each of which must be tended.
-Here are a few of the main layers:
+Here are a few of the main phases:

-- Preparing the relationship, preparing the home, preparing a community.
+- Preparing the relationship, the home, and the community.

-- Transitioning to becoming a parent—physically, emotionally, mentally, spiritually, socially—is intense for both parents.
+- Transitioning to becoming parents is intense—physically, emotionally, mentally, spiritually, socially.

 - Doing personal healing and growth work, as each parent grows into being a mother or father.